srdnlen/srdnlenctf-2023_public/hw_fatalabs/writeup.md

 When VHDL has fewer bits than expected, it adds the remaining bits to the left in the form of zeros.
 So, the pointed register will be '01001100' (ORDER) and not MODE (10001100).

-This means that by setting 0x20 in the ORDER register, we are keeping it with its default value, which is big endian.
+This means that by setting 0x20 in the ORDER register, we are keeping it with its default value, which is big-endian.
 Meanwhile, the MODE will produce a value ranging from 0 to 255 (as it is set to 8 bits).

 Moving on, from line 139, the MCU takes the 16 bits sent by the sensor, but it only takes the first 8, which in this case are 8 zeros.